Home / THE NBSA

 When considering all of Canada’s crop and pastureland:

 The role of grazing cattle in Canada in preserving carbon stored in the soil cannot be understated.
-Land used for beef production, of which 84% is pasture, is estimated to hold 1.9 billion tonnes of soil organic carbon – this is roughly equivalent to the annual emissions from over two billion cars.
+Land used for beef production, of which 84% is pasture, is estimated to hold 1.9 billion tonnes of soil organic carbon1 – this is roughly equivalent to the annual emissions from over two billion cars.2

-The majority of carbon is held in native grasslands – highlighting the importance to keep this land intact, which would maintain its carbon stock, and prevent release of carbon into the atmosphere.
+The majority of carbon is held in native (67%) and tame (24%) grasslands – highlighting the importance to keep this land intact and maintain its carbon stock and prevent release of carbon into the atmosphere.1

 In addition, land use and beneficial management practices can further enhance soil carbon storage and can help offset emissions from beef production.
-Grassland management practices – such as rotational grazing – that increase net accumulation of carbon in grasslands are needed as they have the potential to minimize the rising concentration of atmospheric carbon dioxide.
-When offsets are taken into consideration the net carbon footprint of beef production in western Canada is estimated to decrease by 6%.
+Grassland management practices – such as rotational grazing – that increase net accumulation of carbon in grasslands are needed as they have the potential to minimize the rising concentration of atmospheric carbon dioxide.1 With the accounting of removals and emissions associated with Land Management Change (LMC) and (Land Use Change) taken into consideration the net carbon footprint of beef production in western Canada is estimated to decrease by a further 6%.1

 This carbon storage is equivalent to over 10x annual carbon emissions from all of Canada.3*